muralibasani/logistics-ai-bot/README.md

-# Logistics AI Chatbot guide
+# Logistics AI Insights / Chatbot guide

 This guide explains how to run the Logistics AI Bot with the React frontend.